WaiveCar/Waivecar/README.md

     INTO OUTFILE '/var/lib/mysql-files/somename.csv' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';

+### Sequelize notes

+#### delete/destroy/remove

+What CT left behind is the following pattern:

+ * retrieve the record you want to delete
+ * call record.delete() on it

+This is a soft delete ...
+Of course the immediate problem with this is that soft deletes should be *just an option*.
+So a second method was introduced that is a pass-thru of the actual method with `{force: true}` being set to avoid the notion of a soft-delete.
+The function signature follows the Sequelize documentation in the form of `model.destroy({where: ... })` and is just a pass-thru

 ### About the load-balancing:

 Be weary of things like `scheduler.process` ... two reasons: